 Performance evaluation

 The proposed methods were evaluated under JVET common test conditions (CTC) [2].
 The proposed methods were integrated on VTM-3.0.
 Table 2 shows BD-rate reduction of the proposed method.
-In this test, the proposed methods can achieve 0.07% and 0.19% BD-rate reduction in random access and low-delay B configuration, respectively.
+In this test, the proposed methods can achieve 0.07% and 0.14% BD-rate reduction in random access and low-delay B configuration, respectively.
+The encoding and decoding time are not reliable.